alialib/alia/docs/flow-basics.md

 3. Don't use `goto`.

-Note that these rules only apply to the *reactive* portions of your application code (i.e., the parts that declare what elements of your user interface are present). alia is designed so that the code that [performs computations](function-application.md) and the code that [produces side effects](actions.md#custom-actions) can be written as normal C++, without worrying about flow tracking/restrictions.
+Note that these rules only apply to the *component-level* portions of your application code. alia is designed so that the code that [performs computations](function-application.md) and the code that [produces side effects](actions.md#custom-actions) can be written as normal C++, without worrying about flow tracking/restrictions.